LVT 2016 r A merchant business north of Lyon, production of mainly Southern Rhône wines, including Villages such Suze

 LVT 2011 r Old family domaine, organic.
 Make Côtes du Rhône and Villages reds from 12 hectares.
 Olive oil also produced.

-LVT 2017 r 2015 wh A longstanding organic domaine, a real pace setter for refined quality in the 1980s.
-Officially biodynamic since 2007.
-Great fruit purity when the wines are in good condition.
+LVT 2019 r 2019 wh A longstanding organic domaine, a real pace setter for refined quality in the 1980s.
+It's been officially biodynamic since 2007.
+There is great fruit purity when the wines are in good condition.
 Very little sulphur use.
 Good amount of w.o.w. wines.
 Highly recommended.
-Many of the 2017 reds were ****, the Valréas L'Elementaire red an STGT wine.
+Many of the 2017 and 2018 reds were ****, the Valréas L'Elementaire red an STGT wine in 2017; its last vintage was 2018, after which the five hectare vineyard was sold.
 I always enjoy the simple purity and finesse of the Côtes du Rhône Poignée des Raisins red.
+Due to hail and mildew, there was no Vinsobres produced in 2018.
+The top 2018, when all the wines were issued as Côtes du Rhône, was the ****(*) La Mémé Ceps Centenaires à Gramenon red from early 1900s Grenache, a wine that will live and evolve well; the 2019 also held fruit dazzle, was a classy ****(*) wine as well, top of the form.
+In 2019 a wine from a two hectare vineyard on stony limestone soils at Taulignan, La Belle Sortie, was introduced.
+From 2018 all cuvées have been Côtes du Rhône.

 LVT 2011 wh 2014 r Have been vinifying since 1980, the wine sold in bulk to merchants.
 Son Fabien started on the domaine in 2009, has worked in New World wineries.
 Now organic, and they have dropped the word Saint from before the Julien.
 A bit of extraction noted, but the raw goods are sound, the 2014 Côtes du Rhône Plaisir a success.